yyle88/gormcngen/internal/docs/README_OLD_DOC.en.md

 You can also write code in other languages.
 Using your native language not only helps improve efficiency but also makes complex business logic easier to implement.
 For example, when a single developer writes code in English, the project code limit is about 50,000 lines.
-Using your native language could increase this limit several times, making it ideal for development during fragmented time.
+Using your native language could increase this limit several times, making it suitable for development during fragmented time.

 ---